specialist in digestive health since 2008

 If you’re facing this kind of challenge this year — or during any holiday season — here are a few tips to help you follow the FODMAP diet and stay on track.

-1. keep digestive enzymes handy
+1. Keep digestive enzymes handy

 It’s possible to maintain the FODMAP diet throughout the holidays.
 However, there will be times when you want to bend the rules a bit.
 Whether it’s eating a certain Christmas cookie you only get once a year or partaking in a generous helping of your mom’s famous homemade eggnog, it’s wise to have digestive enzymes on hand when these moments arise.

-2. look for FODMAP-friendly main dishes
+2. Look for FODMAP-friendly main dishes

 If you’re adding food to a festive gathering, offer to make a main dish.
 Meats like chicken, beef, lamb, and ham are easy to keep FODMAP-friendly.
 Salads are also easy to keep on track, as are certain desserts, such as fruit salads and gluten-free bread, biscuits, and baked goods.